DanB1998/CardMatchingGame/README.md

 ## Overview
 <hr>

 This project is a card matching game using javascript as the main development language.
-The game will be fun and easy to play and responsive so it can be played on all devices by anyone.
+The game will be fun, easy to play and responsive so it can be played on all devices by anyone.

-The aim of this project is to showcase understanding of many aspects of javascript and at the same time make a fun and interactive game.
+The aim of this project is to showcase understanding of many aspects of javascript and challenge myself to make a fun, interactive and responsive game.

-I also wish to make the development process clean and easy to follow to allow anyone to take a look at the project and understand the process and the different stages that the project took.
+Another big aim of mine is to make the development process clean and easy to follow to allow anyone to take a look at the project and understand the process and the different stages that the project took.

+All code should be a building block for the next developer to add onto!

 ## User Stories
 <hr>

 The purpose of this game is to be fun and easy to play, mainly targeting younger audiences however still playable by all ages.
-It is simple and easy to use requiring only clicks to begin and play the game.
+It is simple and easy to use requiring only clicks to begin, play and restart the game.
 The instructions are clear and make the process of playing the game as fluid as possible.

-The game is also designed to be easy to use, which means parents can allow their children to play and not have to worry about repeatedly managing them on the game they are busy.
-This ease of use does not take away the fun of it being played together, as the pictures and animations are smooth and fun.
+The game is also designed to be **easy to use**, which means parents can allow their children to play and not have to worry about repeatedly managing them on the game if they are busy.
+However this ease of use does not take away the fun of it being played together, as the pictures and animations are smooth and fun to watch!

-As the developer I wanted to make it as fun and as interesting as possible whilst leaving it scalable and easy to navigate.
-This mean I, or anyone else, can pick it up and make it more complex or improve it at any point without having to dive into spaghetti code.
+As the developer I wanted to make it as captivating and as re-playable as possible whilst leaving it scalable and easy to navigate.
+This means I, or anyone else, can pick it up and make it more complex or improve it at any point without having to dive into a heap of spaghetti code.

 # Features